 - Policy 4.1.3 The City will review proposed changes to the Future Land Use Map by considering factors such as, but not limited to, the following: - 1.
 Consistency with the Comprehensive Plan;

-The proposed SsCPA is consistent with the Comprehensive Plan, as illustrated in this section.
+The proposed SsCPA, submitted concurrently with this application, is consistent with the Comprehensive Plan, as illustrated in this section.

 2. Compatibility and surrounding land uses;